ambrejaeger/PhysiCell/README.md

 Phenotype updates, cell cycle progression, death, and movement.

 ### PhysiCell in practice
-The architecture of the repository, configuration of a simulation (XML, cell rules CSV, position CSV), user projects and how to use them, and simulation outputs.

 I made modifications to the PhysiCell 1.14.2 (see [changes.md](changes.md)) to integrate the PhysiS&S module, prevent crashes at runtime, constrain cell types in the simulated space, and modified XML parsing to facilitate user interaction.
 I also created a number of custom functions to initialize simulations and to choose the orientation of division.
 However, **any project working for the published version of PhysiCell 1.14.2 should compile and run in this version as well** and produce the same results.

-## Running Epithelium Simulations
 You can look at this presentation, from a 2023 PhysiCell workshop, to understand the structure of the PhysiCell repository, it is up to date with the 1.14.2 version (no major changes): [Working with
 PhysiCell Projects](https://github.com/physicell-training/ws2023/blob/main/sessions/session_01/PhysiCell_ws2023_Session01.pdf)

-Moreover, you can look at this file: [Running epithelium simulations](tuto/)
+Moreover, you can look at this file: [Running epithelium simulations](tutorial/epithelium_simulation.md)

+## Running Epithelium Simulations

 ### The different user projects